KiwiChen2022/SwitcheoProblems/readme.md

 To see my implementation of the form without React, just open problem2/index.html.
 I add the input validation using Regular expression and isNaN().
 After clicking the Send button, if the inputs are all valid, the page will jump to the successful submission page.

-As for the React project, I have not completed the interactive part of it.
-Because I made the button and input two different components, I just found it is troublesome to let two components communicate with each other and share some information in React.
+As for the React project, I tried to design my own React components to solve this problem at first.
+But I just found it is troublesome to let two components communicate with each other and share some information in React.
 I believe this is where react-redux should work.
 I will learn react-redux later to solve the problem.
-You can see my form using React via [https://github.com/KiwiChen2022/TransferFormReact](https://github.com/KiwiChen2022/TransferFormReact)
+You can see my first try using React via [https://github.com/KiwiChen2022/TransferFormReact](https://github.com/KiwiChen2022/TransferFormReact)

-I use formly library in React to solve the problem.
+Now, I used formly library in React to solve the problem.
 It can be seen via [https://github.com/KiwiChen2022/FancyFormReactFormly](https://github.com/KiwiChen2022/FancyFormReactFormly).

 ## Problem 3: